Shepherd's Pie

 • Add the garlic, stirring until fragrant, 30 seconds or so.

-• Turn off the heat and add the red wine, stirring to deglaze the pan.
-Return to medium heat and add Add beef broth and Worcestershire.
-Season with salt and pepper, stir to combine.
-Allow the mixture to come to a simmer.
+• Turn off the heat and add the Guinness or red wine, stirring to deglaze the pan.
+Return to medium heat and add the beef broth and Worcestershire.
+Bring the mixture to a low boil, 5 minutes.

-• Add the vegetables.
-Slowly incorporate the cornstarch, while simultaneously stirring to mix well.
-Allow the mixture to simmer and thicken to desired consistency, which should be a thickened essence, not soupy.
+• Add the chopped vegetables.
+Slowly sprinkle the cornstarch, while simultaneously stirring to mix well.
+Allow the mixture to simmer and thicken to desired consistency, which should only be a thickened essence, not soupy and not quite a gravy.
+Adding more broth only if necessary.
 Turn off the heat and set aside.
-If it's too loose, simmer a little longer, adding more cornstarch only if necessary.
+If it's too loose, simmer a little longer, sprinkle a little more cornstarch, but only if necessary.

 To Assemble:

 • Spread the beef mixture out evenly in the skillet.
-Layer the mashed potatoes on top, smoothing out the potatoes as evenly across the beef as possible.
-You can use the tines of a fork to make a spiraled texture to the top.
+Layer the mashed potatoes on top, smoothing evenly across the meat mixture.
+You can use the tines of a fork to make a spiraled texture to the top if you'd like.

 • Place in a preheated oven for 40-50 minutes, or until the potatoes begin to turn golden.

-• Remove from oven and top with a knob of butter.
-Garnish with parsley.
+• Remove from the oven and garnish with parsley.
 Serve hot.

 Notes